Puppies Crying and Distressed at Night

 Plan to Succeed

-You can help your puppy accept the separation more quickly, by carefully introducing him the area you want the pup to sleep, then carefully feed favourite treats in this area.
-If you are using a crate or playpen then you can leave a stuffed bone or kong in the crate, when you go up to bed.
+You can help your puppy accept the separation more quickly, by carefully introducing him the area you want the pup to sleep.
+Then carefully feed favourite treats in this area.
+If you are using a crate or playpen then you can leave a Calves Hoof, Bulls Pizzle in the crate, when you go up to bed.

 I am a staunch advocate of crate training.
 Correctly introduced it speeds up the toilet training process.
 This gives the pup a secure and comfortable den and a bolt hole in times of stress.
 It can also be an invaluable asset when the pup gets older.